Ankylosing spondylitis (AS) is an inflammatory disease. It causes pain, swelling, and stiffness in the joints.

-Uveitis usually impacts one eye at a time, although it can develop in both eyes.
+Uveitis usually affects one eye at a time, although it can develop in both eyes simultaneously.
 It may happen suddenly and become severe quickly, or it can develop slowly and worsen over several weeks.

 The most obvious symptom of uveitis is redness in the front of the eye.

 - inflammation of the iris of the eye (iritis)

 - dark spots in your vision (also known as floaters)

 - decreased vision

 Most cases of uveitis are diagnosed by a detailed review of your medical history and a thorough eye exam.

 - eye chart test to determine if your vision has declined

 - fundoscopic exam, or ophthalmoscopy, to examine the back of the eye